 Should AI adoption be mandatory or voluntary?

 Neither extreme works.
 Mandatory adoption with no support produces resentment and checkbox compliance.
 Purely voluntary with no incentive lands under 15% uptake.
 The functional middle is "strongly encouraged with visible incentives" — default AI into workflows, reward usage, and let social proof carry the rest.
+The right strategy varies by workflow stakes and tooling maturity — see the decision table above.

 What is the right ratio of change management budget to technology budget?